 Writing accessible history, and engaging a wide audience, is important to me.
 I have written about my scholarship for The New York Times, Washington Post, The Atlantic, and the St. Louis Post-Dispatch, and I have been a contributor to Civil War Memory and the Making History Podcast.
 My latest popular publications--whether op-eds, blog posts, or tweets--can be accessed via adamarenson.com.

 In my urban-studies research and teaching, I aim to reconstruct how residents made sense of their surroundings.
 I use digital-history methods to supplement the written record with material-culture findings and geographic information system (GIS) analysis, and I am exploring the opportunities offered by data mining, database construction, and visualization, in collaboration with the open-source spatiotemporal data foundation MapStory.org.
+My work on African North Americans engages "Big Data" visualizations about migration routes, family structure, and social networks, in partnership with the New York Genealogical and Biographical Society Labs.

 - PHD, Yale University